4 Simple Ways to Invite Someone

 - "Hey, are you going to church anywhere right now?
 I thought you could join me at Church on the Move's _______ location this week."
 (Or, "We could watch online together at my house this week.")

 - "Hey, would you be up for going to church with me this week?
 I go to Church on the Move _____ location at [service time]."

 - "Hey, my church has some great content on the topic we were talking about this afternoon.
 Here's a link [link to podcast]."

 - "Hey, my kids love Church on the Move's kids classes.
 I was thinking you and [their child's name] could join us this weekend.
-Here's a link to a [your child's name] favorite YouTube video from Kids on the Move so you can get a feel for what their services are like.
+Here's a link to [your child's name] favorite YouTube video from Kids on the Move so you can get a feel for what their services are like.
 Let me know if you're up for it!"

-- "[Your teenager's name] love going to Oneighty on Weds. nights.
+- "[Your teenager's name] loves going to Oneighty on Weds. nights.
 I thought maybe [teen's name] would like to go with us this week.
 I can pick [him/her] up if you want!
 Here's a link to their Instagram so you can get a feel for what it's like."

 3. Start a Conversation

 Resist the urge to correct, belittle church-hurt, or defend your beliefs.
 Instead, listen for meaning, seek to understand, validate them, care for what people have been through, and have an open/respectful conversation about each other's beliefs.

 - Did you grow up going to church with anyone?
 (Explore the topic)